This post may contain affiliate links. Please read our disclosure policy.

 FOOD ALLOWED ON A VEGAN DIET

-Fruits & Vegetables: all kinds.
-It is often recommended to eat as diverse a range of fruit & vegetables as you can to ensure you receive a broad spectrum of nutrients.
+- Fruits & Vegetables: all kinds.
+It is often recommended to eat as diverse a range of fruits & vegetables as you can to ensure you receive a broad spectrum of nutrients.

-Nuts: eg. almonds, hazelnuts, walnuts, macadamia, pistachios, etc. Eaten whole or in the form of flours, butters & oils ie. almond flour, peanut butter, walnut oil.
+- Nuts: eg. almonds, hazelnuts, walnuts, macadamia, pistachios, etc. Eaten whole or in the form of flour, butter & oil ie. almond flour, peanut butter, and walnut oil.

-Seeds: eg. pumpkin, sunflower, flax, chia, sesame, etc. Eaten whole, ground, or in pastes & oils ie. ground flaxseed, tahini paste, sesame oil.
+- Seeds: eg. pumpkin, sunflower, flax, chia, sesame, etc. Eaten whole, ground, or in pastes & oils ie. ground flaxseed, tahini paste, and sesame oil.

 FOOD AVOIDED ON A VEGAN DIET

-All Dairy: milk, cheese, yogurt, butter, ice cream, etc. made from milk of cows, goats, sheep, or any other animal.
+- All Dairy: milk, cheese, yogurt, butter, ice cream, etc. made from the milk of cows, goats, sheep, or any other animal.

 ---